 “No, let McKenzie have a break, everyone stays here.
 You and Elle have plenty to do, but be sure to enjoy three kids who aren’t angry at anyone.”

-“I’d arrange for us to go someplace but they prefer home.
-Makes sense I guess, where would we go better than here?
-And we don’t have to pack, or select hotels, or figure out where to eat or deal with two giant dogs and a cat.
-I agree, I have a business that keeps expanding, I’m taking two to four calls a day, either a company that was to explore joining us, or investors who want a piece.
+“Not a problem, I have a business that keeps expanding, I’m taking two to four calls a day, either a company that was to explore joining us, or investors who want a piece.
 That doesn’t count the calls from managers of the businesses we own.”

 “I should have asked, what’s the book value now?”